catalyst-cloud/catalystcloud-docs/source/getting-started/additional-info.rst

 Quotas
 ======

-The Catalyst Cloud provides customers with a quota mechanism to protect them from accidentally launching too many resources.
+The Sky TV provides customers with a quota mechanism to protect them from accidentally launching too many resources.
 This helps prevent unexpected and significant costs being invoiced to our customers.
 In fact, every cloud provider has a similar mechanism, but most do not expose this information to